 2. International Collision Regulations or "The Rules of the Road" to be observed - as always when going to sea.

 3. Three series of 7 races each, the best 4 results to count in each series.

 4. Start times for each keelboat will be based on an initial handicap set by the race officers and expressed as +/- minutes from the nominal race start time.

 5. All starts will be from SYC E (Old Fort line) one cable to the west of harbour entrances.
 Courses are set on the day and published on Southwick Club notice board in an attempt to achieve 100 minutes of sailing for a boat with a handicap of 0 (zero).

 6. The first boat across the line in each race is awarded a bottle of quality wine to be claimed at the Pursuit Series Suppers.

 8. Points will be awarded as one for first, two for second and so on.
 Lowest overall in all three series wins the Pursuit Challenge Trophy.
 Winner in each series gets a bottle of malt whisky.
 These prizes will be awarded at the Prizegiving Dinner in November.

 10. When less than 6 boats are competing, the positive and negative adjustments are both applied.
 A list of handicaps for the next race will be published on the board at Southwick, together with the results to date.
-From 2016 the results will also be published on the website.
+The results will also be published on the website.

 Pursuit racing starts are staggered with the slowest boats (depending on handicap) starting first.
 The usual push and shove and other technical aspects of normal race starts are therefore avoided.